-This configuration is automated with the Veeam HyperFlex integration (Backup from Storage Snapshot) and only needed if the Cisco HyperFlex System was NOT added to the Veeam Storage Infrasturcture and DirectNFS with standard VMware snapshot processing is used.
+This configuration is automated with the Veeam HyperFlex integration (Backup from Storage Snapshot) and is only needed if the Cisco HyperFlex System was NOT added to the Veeam Storage Infrastructure and DirectNFS with standard VMware snapshot processing is used.
 Veeam recommends using the HyperFlex Integration with Backup from Storage Snapshot with HyperFelx Snapshots instead of DirectNFS.

 VMware vSphere VMs hosted on Cisco HyperFlex access the storage with the help of special Cisco HyperFlex HX Data Platform controllers.
-The controllers are dedicated VMs deployed on the same VMware ESX host that hosts the VMs.
+The controllers are dedicated VMs deployed on the same VMware ESXi host that hosts the VMs.

-By default, the controllers are configured to receive traffic only from the ESX(i) host where they are located.
+By default, the controllers are configured to receive traffic only from the ESXi host where they are located.
 To provide communication between Veeam Backup & Replication and the Cisco HyperFlex storage system, you need to manually enable the Direct NFS access mode between the backup proxy and controllers.

 1. Log on to the controller with an account that has root privileges:

-2. Enable the NFS traffic between the backup proxy and nfs share:
+2. Enable the NFS traffic between the backup proxy and NFS share:

 stcli security whitelist add --ips <Veeam NFS Data IP>

 stcli security whitelist list